brucelin1218/CalHacks4.0/README.md

- ## Meet Brudencar, the chatbot made in 48 hours.
+ ## Meet Brudencar, the CalHacks4.0 Project.

-For Cal Hacks 4.0, we created a chatbot that learned from its conversations with people and offered new ways to interact with the world.
+We created a chatbot that learned from its conversations with people and offered new ways to interact with the world.

-This project is inspired by Tomomi Imura.